andrewrgoss/yahoo-fantasy-auction-optimizer/README.md

-# Fantasy_Auction_Optimization
+## Yahoo fantasy football auction draft optimizer
-Binary integer programming to optimize strategies for auction drafts in fantasy football
+Binary integer programming to optimize strategies for drafts using Yahoo fantasy football point projections and predraft auction values.

 In R, run the binary_integer_program.R file to compute the optimal team.
-You can change the roster settings at the top of the file.
+I changed the roster settings at the top of the file to reflect league settings.
-You can directly edit the data .csv files to change the projections according to your own valuations to get customized rankings
-Inside the R script, the optimal team will be printed to console or, alternatively, saved in the data frame summary_df.
+I also edited the full PPR data .csv file to change the projections according to Yahoo valuations and point projections.
+Inside the R script, the optimal team is printed to console.